Journal Articles

 Langus, A. & Nespor, A. (2009).
 Workshop on Cognition and Evolution, Rovereto, Italy.

 Langus, A., Saksida, A., & Nespor, M. (2008).
-Object perception and labelling in young infants.
+Object perception and labeling in young infants.
 ICP Congress 2008" XXIX International Congress of Psychology.
 Berlin, Germany.